adamtindale/adamtindale.github.io/_posts/2024-04-10-switching_isps.md

 As a home worker, the service was perfect honestly, no noticable performance issues in 5 years.
 The issue I did have though, was mid-contract price rises.
 CPI +3.9%.

 The 40 year high inflation through 2022/2023 meant a significant increase in price.
-A victim of the cheap money era really.
+Yes, I agreed to the terms but as a society we were all so accustomed to low interest rates, it was unexpected.
+A victim of the cheap money era!

 Once bitten, twice shy.